Don’t let redundancy derail your future

 - Make an overpayment/pay off a mortgage; this is a potential option to make your wider situation more secure and provide some additional comfort in a time of uncertainty.

-- Hold the payment in cash accounts and draw on the money where appropriate to ensure you remain stable; this means ensuring your cash is earning the best interest is critical (please see Savings Champion website for the best rates on the market)
+- Hold the payment in cash accounts and draw on the money where appropriate to ensure you remain stable; this means ensuring your cash is earning the best interest is critical, please see the Best Buy Tables

 The benefit of receiving advice